 How much does the plan cost

-* Fees and costs are subject to change without notice.
+* Fees and costs are estimates and subject to change without notice.